mugaliraghu/Cognito_app-using-terraform/README.md

 ![Screenshot (101)](https://user-images.githubusercontent.com/120295902/235729327-838b19c6-7737-4cdb-8edf-202f523a8126.png)

-Now, Signup application with email and password, it will sent verification code to the email,
+Now, Signup application with email and password, it will sent verification code to the email, as shown.

 ![Screenshot (107)](https://user-images.githubusercontent.com/120295902/235737171-fbb61930-82e8-46f3-89e0-7fda2814734a.png)

+enter the verification code.

 ![Screenshot (108)](https://user-images.githubusercontent.com/120295902/235737176-95e4bee9-a977-4fae-a0d2-6c87ff00b74b.png)

+after validation, the application is going to logged_in, As shown

 ![Screenshot (109)](https://user-images.githubusercontent.com/120295902/235737180-c09e6ba9-401f-4f34-a59d-d57bb0ef6c6e.png)

+If you do logout, it will redirect to the page, As shown
 ![Screenshot (110)](https://user-images.githubusercontent.com/120295902/235737187-15d02c48-8172-4b71-a04d-a43ca9b2644c.png)

 after verification you will logged into application.